-14 While the Case Salience variable appears to have an enormous influence on the justices' decision making, it is inappropriate to make much of this effect because it only captures the influence of case salience on the most liberal justice in the data when the state policy is conservative.
-There are only 8 observations that meet this criteria in the data, all of which involve Justice Marshall in the 1988 term.
+- 17. The data for the variables indicating the Solicitor General's participation in a case as party and amicus, as well as those representing the participation of organized interests as amici, come from the Kearney and Merrill (2000) amicus database for the 1986-1995 terms and were collected by the author for the remaining terms (1996-2004). - 18.
+To check the robustness of this finding, I also estimated a model considering only Commerce Clause cases.
+That model also indicates that Lopez did not mark a major shift in the justices' treatment of Commerce Clause litigation. - 19.
+While the Case Salience variable appears to have an enormous influence on the justices' decision making, it is inappropriate to make much of this effect because it only captures the influence of case salience on the most liberal justice in the data when the state policy is conservative.
+There are only eight observations that meet this criterion, all of which involve Justice Marshall in the 1988 term.
 In each of these cases, Marshall voted against the state policy in question.